bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 58°
+- 57°
-- light rain
+- overcast clouds
-- 82% humidity
+- 85% humidity
-- 7 mph wind
+- 5 mph wind

-0.5 inches of rain in the past 24 hours
+1.1 inches of rain in the past 24 hours

 ## Temperature Comparison